quantum-glossary/quantum-glossary.github.io/glossary/runtime-related/scheduling.md

 - On a process level, shared resources between processes are managed.
 - In quantum computing, scheduling can be applied on a circuit level, ordering the application of gates.

-Scheduling is usually handled by the runtime environment. \newline \emph{Related Terms} Runtime Environment
+Scheduling is usually handled by the runtime environment.

 ## Examples